Smuglyak/Unix-project/Install.md

-//the code below is not mandatory to add to your bash script if they are not needed sudo cp /home/user/Team_Project/Website/style/*.css /var/www/html/style //if css files are needed for your website sudo cp /home/user/Team_Project/Website/images/*.png var/www/html/images //if image files are needed for your website sudo echo "Last Update was $(date)" > /var/www/html/UpdateLog.txt //writesthe date where the last time the bash script was ran
+//the code below is not mandatory to add to your bash script if they are not needed sudo cp /home/user/Team_Project/Website/style/*.css /var/www/html/style //if css files are needed for your website sudo cp /home/user/Team_Project/Website/images/*.png var/www/html/images //if image files are needed for your website sudo echo "Last Update was $(date)" > /var/www/html/UpdateLog.txt //writes the date where the last time the bash script was ran
 ```

 #### Creating the service file